 As long as your home is not terribly cold, you may be able to suffer through another few months with this furnace, but it will certainly need to be replaced soon.

-If you’re dealing with any of the problems above, contact HELP Plumbing, Heating, Cooling and Electric.
+If you’re dealing with any of the problems above, contact HELP Plumbing, Heating, Cooling and Drains.
 We can come look over your furnace and give you an estimate for a replacement.